 And it is exactly what Christ taught.

-Inwardly, of course, the call to love is the pilgrim's journey: the most interesting, the most compelling, the most perilous, the most radical undertaking in the world.
+Inwardly, of course, the call to love is the pilgrim's journey: the most interesting, the most compelling, the most perilous, the most radical undertaking.
 Br.
-Joe suggested that I add my own insights, but this whole blog, now that I think of it, could be considered a manifestation of the Little Way.
+Joe suggested that I add my own insights, but this whole blog could be considered a manifestation of the Little Way.
 I've written extensively of my own struggles, failings, ongoing compulsions, codependence, small joys, burning heart, tragicomic efforts toward charity; of my wonder, my awe, my reverence, my prayer, my reading, the meals I've cooked for my friends, the flawed scarves I've knit, the lonely leaves I've rescued from the sidewalk; of my solitary trudging to the 99-Cent Store, to the Sacrament of Reconciliation, to Mass.
 Heck, if that doesn't qualify me as a student of "the Science of Love," I don't know what does!

 But read Br.
 Joseph's book.
 It will give you a whole new appreciation of the crazy paradox that this bourgeois French schoolgirl became one of the most important spiritual figures of our time.
 It will give you a whole new sense that your own outwardly meager, mostly unseen, often seemingly pathetic hero's journey will somehow, someday, bear fruit.
 It will make you really, really, grateful for central heating and morphine.

 |"Like You, my Adorable Spouse, I would be scourged|

 and crucified.
 I would die flayed like St. Bartholomew.
 I would be